 Morrow first realized he had a shot to stick with Seattle after one of his early exhibition appearances against the Chicago Cubs, when he struck out Jacque Jones and Derrek Lee back to back, and then shattered the bat of Aramis Ramirez.

 "That was really the first time I faced big league starting guys," Morrow said.
-"After that point, I really opened some eyes and thought I had a shot."

 A Santa Rosa native, Morrow graduated from Rancho Cotate High before moving on to Cal, where he was named All-Pac-10 last season.